Unmasked (Kiss album): Critical reception

+Legacy

 A lip-synched German television performance of "Talk to Me" and "She's So European" featured the debut of Eric Carr, who became the band's permanent drummer until he died in 1991.
 The band played a single concert in the US to officially introduce Carr as Criss's replacement at the Palladium Theatre in New York City.
 Kiss then toured Europe and Australia (where their popularity was at an all-time high) and played "Is That You?", "Talk to Me", "Shandi" and for a short time, "You're All That I Want".
 Otherwise, the album's songs have been largely ignored in following live performances, bar "Shandi", which is sometimes played, particularly in Australia (where the song became a top ten hit in 1980).
 "Talk to Me" was played in 2001 during Australian and Japanese legs of the Farewell Tour, but has not been performed since Frehley's second exit.
-More recently, "Is That You?" was performed on Kiss Kruise VII in November of 2017.
+More recently, "Is That You?" was performed on Kiss Kruise VII in November 2017.

 In 1999, German label Aor Heaven released Undressed – An Unmasked Tribute To Kiss, with various artists covering the entire album.